davidescor/php--cryptocurrency-market/README.md

 Cryptocurrency market is one of the essential tools for any cryptocurrency trader or investor..

-Project made with php and use api.
+Project carried out with php and use of third-party api.

 ## Requirements